Investment Portfolio Highlights

 The list below are some of our best share ideas ranked from largest to smallest position in our portfolio.
 Note this list is not inclusive of our investment positions but just some of the best companies to invest in Australia.

-Origin – One of our largest position in the portfolio and best performing shares so far in the last 6 months.
+Origin – One of our largest position in the portfolio and best performing shares so far in the last 12 months.
+The long term secular story of China’s demand for clean energy, particularly LNG is really coming to fruition.
+China is now the worlds second largest importer of LNG.
 We have added more of to our initial position as we see the recovery in the oil price in sight.
 The completion of LNG export facilities and ramping up LNG export will further derisk the balance sheet.
-The overlay of the investment thesis is the secular shift from coal to gas in emerging market and make us think this is a hot stock for 2017.
+The overlay of the investment thesis is the secular shift from coal to gas in emerging market and make us think this is a hot stock for 2018.